How to Activate Two Factor Authentication (2FA) for WordPress Admin

 Enhance Security with Custom Login URL (Optional)

-While WordPress provides a secure login system, you can add an extra layer of protection by changing the default login URL (/wp-login.php).
-This makes it harder for automated bots to discover your login page.
-Here's how to achieve this using WP Adminify's URL Redirection functionality:
+WordPress provides a secure login system.
+But you can add an extra layer of protection by changing the default login URL (/wp-login.php).
+This makes it harder for scrapers/crawlers to discover your login page.

 What WP Adminify Offers: